prompt/actions-assert/README.md

 ### Each

-When `each` is enabled, `actual` is split by new-line into multiple values and asserts against each value.
-The final result is an aggregate of each result: all individual assertions must pass for the aggregate to pass.
+When `each` is enabled, the Action splits `actual` by new-line into multiple values and asserts against each value.
+The final result is an aggregate of each
+result: all individual assertions must pass for the aggregate to pass.

 ### Assertions